AndreRudolph/impulsephp-doc/docs/views.md

   </pre>
 </div>

 Custom attributes of a component are only accessible on server side.
-You may access them to handle components with custom attributes in that way that fit your needs.
+You may access the attributes by directly using the methods **_getCustomAttribute_**, **_getCustomAttributes_** of the component instance within the controller.

 <a name="import-views"></a>
 ## Import views